Notice of Pre-AIA or AIA Status

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claims 6 and 14 - 17 are rejected under 35 U.S.C.
-103 as being unpatentable over Yu et al. in view of Liu et al.
+Claims 6 and 14 - 18 are rejected under 35 U.S.C.
+103 as being unpatentable over Yu et al. (CN 112796313) in view of Liu et al. (CN 111364454), Yin et al. (CN 106884433), and Lan et al. (CN 114481734).

-Regarding claim 14, Yu further discloses the core pile (4) is a precast pile (prefabricated pre-stress concrete pile) and the outer body is a cast-in-place body (cement-soil mixing pile 3) (pages 2 - 5, especially the description of Embodiment 1).
+Regarding claim 14, Yu further discloses the core pile (4) is a precast pile (prefabricated pre- stress concrete pile) and the outer body is a cast-in-place body (cement-soil mixing pile 3) (pages 2 - 5, especially the description of Embodiment 1).
 Additionally, Liu explicitly teaches the core pile (7) is a precast pile (precast concrete pile; abstract), and the reamed body (8) is a cast-in-place reamed body (Figs. 1(a) - 1(g); abstract; pages 3 - 4).
 It would have been considered obvious to one of ordinary skill in the art, prior to the effective filing date of the invention, to have substituted the T-shaped reamed pile as taught by Liu for the cement-mixing pile 3 as disclosed by Yu to improve the pile body bearing force while reducing the cost of materials.

 Regarding claim 15, Yu fails to disclose the diameter of the upper reamed body is 1.5-2.5 times an outer diameter of the core pile, and a length of the upper reamed body is 5-10 times the outer diameter of the core pile.
 Liu teaches the diameter of the upper reamed body (750mm) is 1.5-2.5 times an outer diameter of the core pile (500mm), and a length of the upper reamed body (3m) is 5-10 times the outer diameter of the core pile (Figs. 1(a) - 1(g); abstract; pages 3 - 5 of the attached translation including the description of Fig. 1 and Example 2).
 It would have been considered obvious to one of ordinary skill in the art, prior to the effective filing date of the invention, to have substituted the T-shaped reamed pile as taught by Liu for the cement-mixing pile 3 as disclosed by Yu to improve the pile body bearing force while reducing the cost of materials.

-Regarding claim 16, Yu fails to disclose the length of the upper reamed body is not less than 2 m.
-Liu teaches the length of the upper reamed body (5) is not less than 2m (3m) (page 5; see Example 2).
+Regarding claim 16, Yu fails to disclose a length of the upper reamed body is not less than 2 m.
+Liu teaches a length of the upper reamed body (5) is not less than 2m (3m) (page 5; see Example 2).
 It would have been considered obvious to one of ordinary skill in the art, prior to the effective filing date of the invention, to have substituted the T-shaped reamed pile as taught by Liu for the cement-mixing pile 3 as disclosed by Yu to improve the pile body bearing force while reducing the cost of materials.

-Claims 9, 10, 19, and 20 are rejected under 35 U.S.C.
-103 as being unpatentable over Yu et al. in view of Liu et al., Phares et al. (US 3,200,599), and Sun et al.
+Claims 9, 19, and 20 are rejected under 35 U.S.C.
+103 as being unpatentable over Yu et al. in view of Liu et al. (CN 111364454), Yin et al. (CN 106884433), Lan et al., and Phares et al. (US 3,200,599).

-Regarding claim 20, since Examiner has interpreted the cushion layer of claim 9, from which claim 20 depends, as being a sand-gravel cushion layer as taught by Sun, and the limitations directed to the cushion layer as recited in claim 20 which are directed to a reinforced cement-soil cushion layer, the cushion layer recited in claim 20 fails to further limit the cushion layer of claim 9.
-Yu further discloses a protective layer (bearing platform 1) (Figs. 1 and 2; pages 2 - 5, especially the description of Embodiment 1).
-Yu fails to disclose the protective layer is not less than 80mm.
+Regarding claim 20, Yu in view of Liu, Yin, Lan, and Phares fails to disclose the protective layer is not less than 80mm.
 Examiner takes the position that the thickness of the protective layer lacks criticality in the claims and is a design consideration within the skill of the art based upon the size of the structure that is placed thereon.

 Conclusion